 Greater New Orleans Startup Report

 The Albert Lepage Center for Entrepreneurship and Innovation at Tulane University launched the award-winning Greater New Orleans Startup Report to address the need for regional benchmarking for the startup and early-stage economy.
-Thanks to overwhelming community support, we have ecosystem-wide data that facilitates insights on revenue and hiring needs and provides clues as to what it will take to help our companies grow.
+From its inception in 2019, the report provided the first comprehensive overview of the region's entrepreneurial ecosystem.
+The annual publication facilitates insights on revenue and hiring needs and provides clues to what it will take to help our companies grow.
+The Lepage Center works with dozens of community organizations to ensure broad representation of startups throughout the region..

-By being named as one of the "Innovations That Inspire," the GNO Startup Report research recognized the Freeman School as a global leader in "both interdisciplinary collaborations and community engagement," and as an innovation in "how business schools are elevating entrepreneurial mindsets and new business creation."
+In 2020, the Freeman School was honored by the Association to Advance Collegiate Schools of Business (AACSB) as one of the "Innovations That Inspire," a group of 25 initiatives by business schools worldwide that exemplify forward-looking approaches to education, research, community engagement or outreach, and leadership.
+With this honor, the AACSB named the Freeman School as a global leader in "both interdisciplinary collaborations and community engagement," and as an innovator in "how business schools are elevating entrepreneurial mindsets and new business creation."

 GNO Startup Report Goals